adriansarno/customer_segments/README.md

 6) `Delicatessen`: annual spending (m.u.) on and delicatessen products (Continuous);
 7) `Channel`: {Hotel/Restaurant/Cafe - 1, Retail - 2} (Nominal)
 8) `Region`: {Lisnon - 1, Oporto - 2, or Other - 3} (Nominal)

+### Validation of results
+The features `'Channel'` and `'Region'` will be held out in the unsupervised learning analysis — and they will be used at the end to validate the outcome of the segmentation process.

+## Project Files

+This project contains three files:

+- `customer_segments.ipynb`: This is the main file where you will be performing your work on the project.
+- `customers.csv`: The project dataset.
+You'll load this data in the notebook.
+- `visuals.py`: This Python script provides supplementary visualizations for the project.
+Do not modify.